ceph/ceph/doc/releases/nautilus.rst

   ``mds_recall_warning_decay_rate`` (default: 60s) sets the threshold
   for this warning.

+* The MDS mds_standby_for_*, mon_force_standby_active, and mds_standby_replay
+  configuration options have been obsoleted.
+Instead, the operator may now set the new "allow_standby_replay" flag on the CephFS file system.
+This setting causes standbys to become standby-replay for any available rank in the file system.

 * The Telegraf module for the Manager allows for sending statistics to an Telegraf Agent over TCP, UDP or a UNIX Socket.
 Telegraf can then send the statistics to databases like InfluxDB, ElasticSearch, Graphite